nusenu/ansible-relayor/README.md

 So if you have a big family and you are about to add an FreeBSD host you typically make two steps

-1. install the new server by running only against the new server (-l) and only the os specific tag (openbsd)
+1. install the new server by running only against the new server (-l) and only the os specific tag (freebsd)

     `ansible-playbook yourplaybook.yml -l newserver --tags freebsd`